ljaaskela/velk-platform/docs/render/render-backend.md

 `IMeshBuffer` holds VBO bytes followed by IBO bytes in one region of the shared mesh-word arena (`set = 1` slot 14).
 Multiple primitives in the same mesh commonly share one buffer (each with its own vertex/index offsets and counts) so a glTF asset imports without re-packing.
 The arena stores raw 32-bit words; both the raster vertex shader and the RT triangle walk read the same words, the former unpacking a `VelkVertex3D` from 12 of them.

 Every `DrawEntry` produced by a 3D visual carries one `IMeshPrimitive::Ptr`.
 A multi-primitive visual emits one `DrawEntry` per primitive, each with its own material, and the batch builder groups them by pipeline + primitive + material into draw calls.
-This is the same submit path as 2D; the primitive is just what locates the vertex/index words:
+This is the same submit path as 2D; the primitive is what locates the vertex/index words:

 ```cpp
 IMesh*          mesh = ...;              // authored container